Woodstock, Georgia

 Woodstock is a city in Cherokee County, Georgia, United States.
-The population was 33,039 as of 2019 according to the US Census Bureau.
+The population was 35,065 as of 2020 according to the US Census Bureau.

 Originally a stop on the Louisville and Nashville Railroad, Woodstock is part of the Atlanta metropolitan area.
 The city was the tenth fastest-growing suburb in the United States in 2007.
+Woodstock is the 28th most-populous city in Georgia and ranked 16th for population density out of 538 municipalities.

 History

+Native Americans were removed from the area.

 The Georgia General Assembly incorporated Woodstock as a town in 1897.
 The community derives its name from Woodstock, an 1826 novel by Walter Scott.

 The Woodstock Depot was built in 1912 by the Louisville & Nashville Railroad as the town grew.
 The line transported cotton, rope, and other agricultural products, as well as passengers.
 Passenger service ended in 1949.

 Geography

 According to the United States Census Bureau, Woodstock has a total area of 29.2 km2, of which 28.9 km2 is land and 0.3 km2, or 0.92%, is water.

 Demographics

 2020 census

 As of the 2020 United States census, there were 35,065 people, 12,878 households, and 8,464 families residing in the city.